AnilKumt/cpp-in-memory-kv-store/README.md

 # In-Memory Key-Value Store

-> **GitHub Repository Description**: A thread-safe in-memory key-value store built in C++17 using a Radix Trie data structure and shared mutex locks for concurrent reads.

 An in-memory key-value store built in C++17.
 Instead of using a standard hash map, this project uses a Radix Trie as the main data structure.
 This allows keys to share common prefixes, reducing memory usage for string keys and supporting alphabetical (lexicographical) lookups.

 The store is thread-safe and supports concurrent reads, making it suitable for learning core C++ memory management and multithreading concepts.